mitchcapper/KPEntryTemplates/README.md

 ADDITIONAL FEATURES OF THE GUI
 -----
-- If you add the "Confirm Field" to your GUI it will show the password generator option and ensure the confirmed password matches the password field before allowing the user to save (same as the main entry editing).
+- If you add the "ConfirmÂ Field" to your GUI it will show the password generator option and ensure the confirmed password matches the password field before allowing the user to save (same as the main entry editing).
-Note you should always have the "Password Field" in your template if you have the "Confirm Field", otherwise, the Confirm is somewhat useless.
+Note you should always have the "PasswordÂ Field" in your template if you have the "ConfirmÂ Field", otherwise, the Confirm is somewhat useless.

 - When you click the dropdown in the main menu to create a new template based entry, if that template is a GUI template it will automatically strip